13 Best Employee Onboarding Software Tools in 2026

 - Native Slack and Teams integration

-Employee Onboarding Benefit: New hires receive onboarding tasks and training directly in Slack or Teams—no separate portal to learn or bookmark.
+Employee Onboarding Benefit: New hires receive onboarding tasks and training directly in Slack or Teams.
+No separate portal to learn or bookmark.

 Drawbacks: IT provisioning capabilities are limited compared to Rippling or Workwize.
 Better suited for employee experience than technical onboarding.